SHRUTI-SINGH16/Engineering-Graduate-Salary-Prediction-using-PCA-/README.md

 <img src="https://user-images.githubusercontent.com/91374600/229491092-d8e70e80-bd4c-48f8-9df9-d87c60c6c7dd.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="600"/>

 ## Dataset Pre-processing
+## A. Data Cleaning
+The data cleaning method entails finding the data, extracting it, cleaning it, and integrating it into a dataset that can be analyzed as per requirements.

 ### 1. Visualizing and Removing Outliers in the Salary
+On visualizing the data, outliers were discovered in the salary column of the dataset which had to be eliminated since they decrease the correlation by scattering the data and causing R2 to approach zero.
+As a result, the salary column outliers were removed using their index positions to enhance the R2 value.

 ```R
 ##visualizing the outliers